 We strongly believe that we teach our children about how we and others can be spiritual, moral, social and cultural throughout each day of our lives and how we all have our own beliefs and how we can respect ourselves and others.

 Health, Social, Character Education and Citizenship permeates the whole of the taught and wider Curriculum we provide.

-We explore SMSC through our curriculum, through values in school, assemblies both whole school and class and through our links within our diverse community.
-Please click the link for our yearly plan.
+We explore SMSC through our curriculum, through values in school, assemblies - both whole school and class, and through our links within our diverse community.

 Promoting British Values at Woodlands Primary Academy

 to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.